abhiaiyer91/exploring-moralis/README.md

 A Gatsby Application building common features in web applications backed by Moralis

-You can follow me on twitter https://twitter.com/abhiaiyer If you're interested in Gatsby JS http://gatsbyjs.com/ And take a look at Moralis at https://moralis.io/
+- Follow me on twitter https://twitter.com/abhiaiyer
+- If you're interested in GatsbyJS http://gatsbyjs.com/
+- Take a look at Moralis at https://moralis.io/